Glamorizing a photograph sounds like a single technique

 The tools and techniques used most often with portrait photographs include:

 Pretty much everything you have available in Photoshop, really.

 The question is, then, how do you use these tools on an image?

 The techniques used to 'retouch' an image range from the very basic and simple to high end Photoshop work.
-One thing for sure - using a Bamboo or Intuos tablet will make your efforts much, much easier.
+One thing for sure - using a Graphics tablet like the Intuos tablet will make your efforts much, much easier.